Have you thought about food dehydrating for fun and profit?

 The lesson: Make sure there is a high demand for your product before you choose to produce on scale in order for food dehydrating for fun and profit to be—well—profitable!

-For Julie and Rob, they credit a big part of their success to giving out free samples so that people can try first.
+For Julie and Rob, they credit a big part of their success to giving out free samples so that people can try them first.
 They estimate that about 40% of people buy product straight away, and another 20% in the next weeks after these 'testers'.

 This is an incredible return on investment!